GabrielGrimberg/Advanced-Algorithms/README.md

 - Spannings Trees have a lot of applications such as Big Data Analysis, finding the minimum cost for a telecommunications company laying out a cable into a new neighborhood.
 - Standard Algorithms: **Prim's Algorithm** and **Kruskal Algorithm** (Both of them are greedy algorithms).

-## Shortest Path
-- **Shortest Path Problem**: Finding a path between two vertices in a graph such that the sum of the weights of its edges is minimized.
-- For example, consider the fact that we would like to use **Google Maps** in order to get from one city to another.
-In the background Google has a directed huge graph and it's going to run the shortest path algorithm.
-- Standard Algorithms: **Dijkstra Algorithm**, **Bellman-Ford Algorithm**, **A* Algorithm** and **Floyd-Warshall Algorithm**.
-- What's important is that we can model the whole map of the world with the help of a directed graph and basically this is exactly what's happening behind **Google Maps**.

 ## Prim's Algorithm
 The way Prim's Algorithm works is: